kth-step/HolBA/examples/riscv/README.md

 ### 1. RISC-V contract

 - manually written in HOL4
-- expressed using l3 model of RISC-V on pre and post states
+- expressed using the [L3](https://acjf3.github.io/l3/index.html) model of RISC-V on pre and post states
 - specifications must use variables to connect pre and post states

 Example: